-Victims filing Stribild lawsuits claim that Gilead failed to uphold this legal duty.
+Victims filing Stribild lawsuits claim that Gilead failed to uphold this legal duty to warn.
 They claim that Gilead knew of the risks of Stribild and other TDF-based HIV drugs, and point to much of the same evidence that supports their claim that Gilead withheld a safer HIV drug.

 - Medical expenses they have already accumulated,

-- Medical expenses they are likely to accrue in the future as they recover,
+- Medical bills they are likely to accrue in the future as they recover,

 - Wages they have lost during their recovery from Stribild’s side effects,